Isaiah 60:1-5 A Light Shining in Darkness

 “Not as a result of works, that no one should boast.
 For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them” (Ephesians 2:9,10, NASB)

-Our call is to learn more about this Light.
-He is our hope.
-In Christ, the Light of the world, we will fully discover the glory of God.
-We must insist on knowing Christ and none other.
-We have nothing unless we have Christ.
+Our purpose is to understand this Light.
+It is our hope.
+Through Christ, the Light of the world, we will unveil God's glory.
+We must prioritize knowing Christ above all.
+Without Christ, we have nothing.

 C) Transforming Our Lives (Isaiah 60:2)